Residential & Commercial Specialist

 Specific Elements of Certified Radon Mitigation Systems:

-- Process includes sealing cracks/openings in unfinished basement areas, and sump cover lids to prevent loss of vacuum pressure.
+• Cracks or openings in unfinished basement areas should be sealed, and sump cover lids should be sealed to prevent any loss of vacuum pressure.

-- Power to radon fan is in accordance with local electric codes.
+• The radon fan’s power must be set up in accordance with local electric codes.

-- New radon mitigation systems should be retested no sooner than 48 hours (no later than 30 days) after installation to verify reduction.
-EPA recommends testing every two years.
+• New radon mitigation systems should be retested no sooner than 91 days after installation to verify reduction.
+The US EPA recommends testing every two years.

 Safety and Work Environment

-Boulder Edge (BEI) customarily implements Radon Mitigation Standards (RMS), Occupational Safety and Health Administration (OSHA) standards (equipped with air-quality, dust control, electrical, chemical protection) which includes Personal Protective Equipment (PPE) as an essential safety component of our service.
+That awareness of risk extends to our on-site practices.
+We always want to ensure a safe work environment during the mitigation process, so Boulder Edge customarily implements US EPA Radon Mitigation Standards (RMS), Occupational Safety and Health Administration (OSHA) standards (equipped with air-quality, dust control, electrical, and chemical protection).
+That includes the use of Personal Protective Equipment (PPE) as an essential safety component of our services.

 All electrical work should meet or exceed local codes.
 The glues, solvents and materials that are used may be hazardous.
 You should not be in the work area during the installation.
 Material Safety Data Sheets (MSDS) will be supplied upon written request.